-My co-worker and I were prospecting a tech company that had what my boss called a “genius idea.”
-They had a problem, though: they couldn’t quite figure out their marketing message.
-Despite being
+My co-worker and I were prospecting a tech company that had what my then-boss called a “genius idea.”
+It had a problem, though: the marketing team couldn’t quite figure out their marketing message.
+Despite graduating from a tech incubator and getting millions in venture capital funding, they had trouble explaining the company’s mission and the reason why anyone should buy its product.

 “They struggled for the first few years, but they’re very successful now,” our boss said as we crossed the parking lot.